AndrewDryga/vagrant-box-osx/README.md

 OS X Licensing
 --
 Apple's EULA states that you can install your copy on your actual Apple-hardware, plus up to two VMs running on your Apple-hardware.
-So using this box on another hardware is may be illigal and you should do it on your own risk.
+So using this box on another hardware is may be illegal and you should do it on your own risk.

 What's included?
 --